timescale/docs/use-timescale/schema-management/foreign-data-wrappers.md

       IMPORT FOREIGN SCHEMA <foreign-schema-name> LIMIT TO (table1, table2) FROM SERVER <server-name> INTO <schema-name>;
       ```

-    - Create a foreign table:
+    - Create a foreign table.
+Skip if you are importing a schema:

       ```sql
       CREATE FOREIGN TABLE <table-name> (